MULUALEM-TEKLE/da-grass/README.md

 This repository contains a project that leverages React, TypeScript, and Vite to create a 3D scene with realistic grass rendering using React Three Fiber and Three.js.
 The project includes custom shaders and instanced rendering to efficiently handle a large number of grass blades.

+## Reminder

+If you find this project useful, consider supporting me by buying me a coffee at [Ko-fi](https://ko-fi.com/X7X616PGB7).

 ## Key Features

 - **Realistic Grass Rendering:** Utilizes custom shaders and instanced rendering to efficiently render thousands of grass blades.